Putting machine learning in the hands of cancer biologists.

 - FYI - All our Projects 101 content is open source.
 Submit your own pull request to make it better with your own suggestions!

 - Looking to share a new project idea, highlight an existing civic challenge, or comment on previous ideas?
-Go over to our Github-hosted idea repository here.
+Go over to our Project Ideas Forum here.

 Leverage: Philly Campaign Finance Prototyping